Need to talk? Call 1800 882 436.

 What is abdominal separation?

 The long muscles of your abdomen (rectus abdominis) run from your chest to your pelvis.
-They lie just under the skin, down the middle of your belly.
+They lie just under the skin, down the middle of your tummy.
 Abdominal separation is when these 2 long muscles separate from each other.

 Illustration of a body with normal abdominal muscles and a body with abdominal separation also known as diastasis recti DRAM.